apache/submarine/website/docs/userDocs/submarine-sdk/pysubmarine/development.md

 ### Model Management Model Development

 For local development, we can access cluster's service easily thanks to [telepresence](https://www.telepresence.io/).
-To elaborate, we can develop the sdk in local but can reach out to mlflow server by proxy.
+To elaborate, we can develop the sdk in local but can reach out to database and minio server by proxy.

 1. Install telepresence follow [the instruction](https://www.telepresence.io/reference/install).
 2. Start proxy pod